 What is Bitcoin?

 Bitcoin is a decentralized peer-to-peer payment system.
 The Bitcoin whitepaper was first released towards the end of 2008 when its anonymous creator, Satoshi Nakamoto, sent it to some recipients on a cryptography mailing list.
-On the 3rd of January 2009, the first block of the blockchain ledger was mined by Nakamoto and the bitcoin network was brought into existence.
+On the 3rd of January 2009, the first block of the blockchain ledger was mined by Nakamoto and the Bitcoin network was brought into existence.

 How Bitcoin stands out from other Cryptocurrencies

-- The First Cryptocurrency to go Mainstream: It’s most distinguishing feature is perhaps the fact that it was first to market.
+It’s most distinguishing feature is perhaps the fact that it was first to market.
 It laid the foundation for the creation of other cryptocurrencies like Bitcoin Cash, Litecoin, XRP, Ethereum and 2,164 others.

 Bitcoin runs on a sophisticated technology called blockchain.
 This technology disrupting industries beyond digital currency.
 From education to politics, the decentralized ledger has transformed how record keeping is done in various industries across the globe.

 Bitcoin has the largest number of users.
 A recent report from Bitcoin Market Journal revealed that there are 7.1 million active bitcoin users, and almost 32 million bitcoin wallets had been set up as at December 2018.

-- The first digital currency asset that most people opt for: Bitcoin is the first digital currency that most people buy, most likely as a result of its popularity.
+Bitcoin is the first digital currency that most people buy, most likely as a result of its popularity.
 Even when they buy other cryptocurrencies, they still own some bitcoin.
 This is because most people are familiar with it.
 So, if you’re a newbie, you might want to consider starting with Bitcoin.